-The resulting open space from acquisition, demolition, & relocation can serve as a buffer, protecting localities against damage from increased flooding & storm surge.
+The resulting open space from acquisition, demolition, & relocation can be used for stormwater management and/or serve as a buffer, protecting localities against damage from increased flooding & storm surge.

 Newport News: Flood Assistance Program funds acquisition of houses & conversion back into open space.
-Annual funding for the voluntary program (50/50 split between city & federal funds) = around $200,000 in City’s Stormwater Management Fund.
+Annual funding for the voluntary program (50/50 split between city & federal funds) = around $200,000 from the City’s Stormwater Management Fund.

 Gloucester: Recently inactive land acquisition program to purchase & restore repetitive loss properties to open-space & conservation areas.
 This program was discontinued due to the County’s disinterest in becoming a land management entity, although some viewed the program termination as a lack of political will, which highlights the importance of support from the public & elected officials.

 Portsmouth: Using Community Development Block Grant Funding to demolish derelict structures.
 Property owner retains land & can rebuild compliant structure - keeps property on City tax rolls.

 New Jersey: The Blue Acres Buyout Program acquires flood-damaged/flood-prone properties that can act as a protective buffer to other development by converting the land to open space.